tracespace/gerber-to-svg/packages/gerber-to-svg/API.md

 ### layer

 The interior of the top-level `g` node of the SVG.
 This is where regions, strokes, and flashes of dark layers will be.
 If there are clear layers, there may be nested `g` nodes with `mask` attributes inside `layer`.
+If no image was produces, this property will be falsey.

 ### viewBox